R15L/fh-stock-service/README.md

 ## Batch Scripts

-You can run batch updates for either company profiles or stock sentiment independently:
+You can run batch updates for either company profiles or stock overview independently:

 ### Refresh all company profiles